moonbitlang/moonbit-docs/moonbit-docs/docs/examples/segment-tree2/index.md

 ## Introduction

 In the previous article, we discussed the basic implementation of a segment tree.
-That tree only allowed interval queries (single-point modifications and queries were also possible), but it couldn't handle interval modifications, such as adding a value to all elements in a given range.
+That tree only allowed range queries (single-point modifications and queries were also possible), but it couldn't handle range modifications, such as adding a value to all elements in a given range.

-In this session, we will deepen the abstraction by introducing the concept of **LazyTag** to handle interval modifications, creating a more functional segment tree.
+In this session, we will deepen the abstraction by introducing the concept of **LazyTag** to handle range modifications, creating a more functional segment tree.

-## How to Implement Interval Modifications?
+## How to Implement Range Modifications?

 First, let's imagine what happens if we add a number to all elements in a range on the segment tree.
 How would we do this using a straightforward approach?

 ![1](./1.svg)

 Take the segment tree from the last lesson as an example.
-In the figure below, we add 1 to the interval [4, 7].
+In the figure below, we add 1 to the range [4, 7].
 You'll notice that we need to rebuild and maintain all parts of the tree that cover this range, which is too costly.

 Is there a better way?
 Of course!
 We can use **LazyTag**.

 ![2](./2.svg)

-Consider that instead of modifying every affected part, we mark the smallest covering interval with a "+1" tag.
-Based on the length of the interval, we calculate its value and merge it upward.
+Consider that instead of modifying every affected part, we mark the smallest covering range with a "+1" tag.
+Based on the length of the range, we calculate its value and merge it upward.
 Following the complexity of querying from the last lesson, this operation would be O(log N).

 However, there's a problem.
-While querying intervals like [1, 7] or [4, 7] works fine, what if we query [4, 6]?
-The minimal covering intervals are [4, 5] and [6, 6], not [4, 7], so our tag doesn't propagate to lower nodes.
+While querying ranges like [1, 7] or [4, 7] works fine, what if we query [4, 6]?
+The minimal covering ranges are [4, 5] and [6, 6], not [4, 7], so our tag doesn't propagate to lower nodes.

 Here’s where the **Lazy** aspect of LazyTag comes into play.